 Eat a healthy diet and avoid sugar:

 When your blood sugar isn’t balanced it can cause fluctuations in your mood and energy.
 This is especially difficult when you are experiencing SAD.
 Eat lean, healthy protein and lots of fruits and vegetables while keeping your processed grains and carbs to a minimum.
 It’s easy to find guidelines for healthy, low glycemic diets such as the Mediterranean or Paleo diets.
 Decreasing your sugars is healthy for your whole body, not just your brain.
+View a detailed guide to low sugar diets here.

 Consult your natural health practitioner for more information about which of these suggestions is right for you.